 Methods of Attributing Credits

-There are two methods used to attribute credits to academic units.
+UW-Madison uses two methods to attribute credits to academic units.

 Method 1: Credits Follow the Department

 Course credits are attributed to a department based on that department’s “ownership” of a curricular subject.
 For example the Department of Botany (A4813) is the “owner” of the subject of Botany (208).
+(To view which departments “own” each subject, see the Academic Structure Tableau visualization.)
 Under this approach, the student credit hours in all Botany courses “belong” to A4813, without regard to who is teaching the Botany course sections.
-In the case of cross-listed courses, the credits of students who registered for the course as a Botany course belong to A4813, while the credits of students who registered for the course under one of the cross-listed subjects belong to the other departments.
+For cross-listed courses, the credits of students who registered for the course as a Botany course belong to A4813, while the credits of students who registered for the course under a cross-listed subject belong to the department that “owns” that cross-listed subject.

 Credits Follow the Instructor

-A Tableau workbook showing credits by school/college and department is available by clicking on the image below.
-This workbook can be used to see trends in fall and spring credits by school/college and department based on student level, course level, and type of instructor.
-Instructions are included in the visualizations for how to download the data tables for local use.
+A Tableau visualization shows trends in fall and spring credits by school/college and department based on student level, course level, and type of instructor, i.e., faculty, academic staff, or graduate assistant.
+The visualization includes instructions that explain how to download the data tables for local use.

 Credits Follow the Instructor (CFI) Methodology and Technical Notes

 The CFI methodology is fairly complex.
-An overview of the components of CFI is provided.
+An overview of the components of CFI is provided below.
 More details can be found in the document “The ABCs of CFI”.

 2. Identification of Instructor Instructional Appointments.
 The October (for fall courses) and March (for spring courses) payrolls are used to identify the departments that are paying the instructor of each course section.
 CFI identifies all departments that are paying course instructors with instructional funds (program 2) because this is where instructional activity is expected.
 Credits do not “follow” instructors to departments that are paying instructors to perform other functions such as research, public service, or administration.

 4. Identification of Instructional Department Homes.
-Instructional departments are the homes to tenure-track faculty or the curricular home of a curricular subject listing.
-Credits can only “follow” instructors to instructional departments.
+Instructional departments are the homes of tenure-track faculty or the curricular home of a curricular subject listing.
+Credits can “follow” instructors only to instructional departments.

 5. Allocation of Section Credits to Instructional Departments.
 Once all the semester courses and sections, instructors and instructional appointments, and instructional departments have been identified and the course credits have been converted to section credits, these variables are used to allocate credits to departments based on the funding of the section instructor.
 Because of the complexity of departmental appointments and funding, CFI has “rules” that determine how credits are allocated.
 The ultimate goal is to identify which department keeps the “following” credits.
 When multiple options exist then these rules help determine the most likely department funding the instructor.
 Following are the most common examples of credit allocation rules.

-- If an instructor has one and only one instructional appointment in a teaching department, then the instructor’s credits all go to that department.
+- If an instructor has one and only one instructional appointment in an instructional department, then the instructor’s credits all go to that department.

-- If the instructor has instructional appointments in multiple teaching departments and only one of those departments has ownership of the course offering, then all of the instructor’s credits go to that single department
+- If the instructor has instructional appointments in multiple teaching departments and only one of those departments has ownership of the course offering, then all of the instructor’s credits for that course offering go to that single department

-- If the instructor has instructional appointments in multiple teaching departments and more than one of those departments has ownership of the course offering (i.e. a cross-listed course), then the instructor’s credits are shared by only those departments, prorated by the FTE of the instructor’s appointments.
+- If the instructor has instructional appointments in multiple teaching departments and more than one of those departments has ownership of the course offering (i.e. a cross-listed course), then the instructor’s credits are shared by only those departments, prorated by the FTE of the instructor’s appointments in each department.